Bruce Springsteen: Career

-1964–1972: Early career
+1964–1974: Early career

 The Stone Pony, a live music club and bar in Asbury Park, New Jersey, where Springsteen and other E Street Band members played regularly in the 1970s.
-In the early 1980s, Springsteen met his second and current wife, Patti Scialfa, at the Stone Pony.
+In the early 1980s, Springsteen met his future wife, Patti Scialfa, at the Stone Pony.

 In 1964, Springsteen saw the Beatles' televised appearances on The Ed Sullivan Show.
 Inspired, he bought his first guitar for $18.95 at the Western Auto appliance store.
 Thereafter, he started playing for audiences with a band called the Rogues at local venues, including Elks Lodge in Freehold.
 Later that year, his mother took out a loan to buy him a $60 Kent guitar, an act he later memorialized in his song "The Wish".
 In 1965, he went to the house of Tex and Marion Vinyard, who sponsored young bands in town.
 They helped him become the lead guitarist and subsequently one of the lead singers of the Castiles, a band that recorded two original songs at a public recording studio in Brick Township and played a variety of venues, including Cafe Wha? in Greenwich Village.
 Marion Vinyard said she believed the young Springsteen when he promised he would make it big.
-In the late 1960s, Springsteen performed briefly in a power trio known as Earth, who played in various clubs in New Jersey and at a major show at the Hotel Diplomat in New York City.
+In the late 1960s, Springsteen performed briefly in a power trio known as Earth, which played in various clubs in New Jersey and at a major show at the Hotel Diplomat in New York City.

 From 1969 through early 1971, Springsteen performed with the band Child, which later changed its name to Steel Mill and included Danny Federici, Vini Lopez, Vinnie Roslin, and later Steven Van Zandt and Robbin Thompson.
 Steel Mill performed at various Jersey Shore venues and also outside of New Jersey, in Richmond, Virginia; Nashville, Tennessee; and California, and gathered a cult following.
 In his January 1970 review of Steel Mill's show at The Matrix, music critic Philip Elwood wrote in the San Francisco Examiner that he had "never been so overwhelmed by a totally unknown talent" and called Steel Mill "the first big thing that's happened to Asbury Park since the good ship Morro Castle burned to the waterline of that Jersey beach in '34".
 Elwood praised the band's "cohesive musicality" and called Springsteen "a most impressive composer".
 In San Mateo, Steel Mill recorded three original Springsteen songs at Pacific Recording.

 This was different, shifted the lay of the land.
 Four guys, playing and singing, writing their own material. [...]
 Rock 'n' roll came to my house where there seemed to be no way out [...] and opened up a whole world of possibilities.